AM I LEAVING MY JOB THE RIGHT WAY?

 You have to consider how much notice you think is fair to your current employer based on your tasks and functions and based on how long it will take you to transfer your responsibilities.
 Also take into consideration what you think is fair to your incoming employer and the goals of that employer.
 They are hiring you, most likely, to take on an integral role in some process or area of the organization.
 You should know what their needs are based on the conversations you had with them in the interview process.

 That being said, you don’t owe an organization anything.
 Just be respectful and considerate to both parties and do what you think is fair to both.
 Don’t burn bridges.
 Keep your professional network strong.
-You want to try to keep as many doors as open as possible so try not to screw anyone over.
+Goal is to keep as many doors as open as possible throughout the transition.